What is Workstream?

 Founders Fund

-Founders Fund is a prominent venture capital firm known for investing in high-impact companies across various stages and sectors, with a history of backing successful tech giants.
+Founders Fund is a prominent venture capital firm known for investing in high-impact, transformative companies across various stages and sectors.
+Their involvement suggests a belief in Workstream's long-term disruptive potential.

 Coatue